-The U.S. federal agency Food and Drug Administration (FDA) begins its consideration of biological procedures which, if successful, will allow to create genetically modified people, reports in an article for The New York Times Marcy Darnovsky, executive director of the Center for Genetics and Society.
+The U.S. federal agency Food and Drug Administration (FDA) begins its consideration of biological procedures which, if successful, will allow creating genetically modified babies, reports Marcy Darnovsky, executive director of the Center for Genetics and Society.

 “This is a dangerous step”, warns Darnovsky.
 According to her, these methods will “change all the cells in the bodies of children born as a result of their use, and these changes will be transmitted to future generations.”

-We are talking about the methods that FDA calls the “mitochondrial manipulation technologies.”
-Nuclear material is extracted from the egg or embryo of a woman with hereditary mitochondrial disease and transplanted into a healthy egg or donor embryo (their own nuclear materials are removed).
-Thus the offspring will carry the genes of three people: mother, father and the donor.
+We are talking about the methods that the FDA calls the “mitochondrial manipulation technologies.”
+The genetic material is extracted from the egg or embryo of a woman with hereditary mitochondrial disease and transplanted into a healthy egg or donor embryo (their own genetic materials are removed).

 “If we can do something, it does not mean that we should do it,” concludes Marcy Darnovsky.